-Join Tim Grey for an in-depth discussion in this video Copying videos to your computer, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Copying videos to your computer, part of Learning Windows 8.

 The video application in Windows 8 allows you to watch movies, TV episodes, and …even your own video files.
 Let's take a look at that application. …I'll go ahead and click the video tile on the start screen. …And that will bring up the video application. …You'll notice that I can browse the movie store, look at television episodes, etcetera. …But at the far left, you'll see that I have an option for my videos. …But I don't actually have any videos here. …And so first, I need to Copy videos into my Videos Folder.…